- Emergency Services

 - emergency service logs

-Franklin County offers several GIS layers up for public viewing in our GIS web mapping service located here: Web Mapping Service
+Franklin County offers several GIS layers up for public viewing through various GIS web mapping services located on our: Interactive GIS Web Mapping Portal

 For GIS data obtained from Franklin County, you must have a GIS software package compatible with the data filetypes to view them.
 Franklin County uses and recommends the use of ESRI ArcGIS products for viewing our GIS data.
 A free ESRI ArcGIS viewer (ArcExplorer for Desktop) can be downloaded directly from their site located here: ESRI ArcExplorer for Desktop